jmsebastiancarino/Course_Project_-_Statistical_Inference/README.md

 <h2>Case Overview</h2>

 <p>The ToothGrowth data tells about the effect of Vitamin C on tooth growth in guinea pigs.
-The response is the lenght of odontoblasts (cells responsible for tooth growth) in 60 guinea pigs.
+The response is the length of odontoblasts (cells responsible for tooth growth) in 60 guinea pigs.
 Each animal received one of three does levels of Vitamin C (0.5, 1, and 2 mg/day) by one of two delivery methods, orange juice or ascorbic acid (a form of Vitamin C and coded as vc).</p>

 <p>This description is adapted from the C.I.
 Bliss (1952).
 The Statistics of BIoassay.
 Academic Press.</p>